 Interface Testing Benefits

-Interface-first design reduces fixture code and speeds up test runs.
-Typical benefits:
+Interface-first design reduces fixture code and speeds up test runs:

 - Inject fakes and stubs easily.